chainguard-dev/edu/content/chainguard/chainguard-images/reference/glibc-dynamic/image_specs.md

 images: []
 menu:
   docs:
-    parent: "Glibc-dynamic"
+    parent: "glibc-dynamic"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all public variants of the Chainguard **Glibc-dynamic** Image.
+This page shows detailed information about all public variants of the Chainguard **glibc-dynamic** Image.

 ## Variants Compared
 The **glibc-dynamic** Chainguard Image currently has 2 public variants: